Some links in this post may be affiliate links

 Finger-leaf Philodendron is an excellent addition to any plant collection.
 You may acquire the plant from Etsy (Link to Etsy).

-Caring for Philodendron elegans indoors involves giving it medium to bright indirect light (filtered light), average warmth of 16-280C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.
+To care for Finger-leaf Philodendron indoors, provide medium to bright indirect light, warmth of 16-280C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with monthly feeding in the growing season.

 Do not water Philodendron elegans on a schedule to avoid either underwatering or overwatering, both of which will negatively affect the growth of the plant.

-Water your Philodendron elegans liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist but never soggy to prevent yellowing of leaves.
+Water Finger-leaf Philodendron liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist but never soggy to prevent rotting, drooping and yellowing of leaves.

 Cut down on the amount and frequency of watering in fall and winter as growth is minimal at this time.
-Do not allow the soilball to dry out completely to avoid wilting and drooping leaves.
+Do not allow the soilball to dry out completely to avoid wilting, drooping and yellowing leaves.

-Use filtered or rainwater to avoid getting brown leaf tips and edges.
-Ensure that the water is at room temperature to steer clear of shocking this tropical plant which can result in slowed growth.
+Use filtered or rainwater to avoid browning of leaf tips and edges.
+Ensure that the water is at room temperature to avoid shocking this tropical plant which can result in slowed growth.

 To stay away from soggy soil, use a pot that has a drainage hole and well-draining soil.
 Soggy soil can lead to root-rot and death of the plant.

-Philodendron elegans grows best in medium to bright indirect light (dappled light).
+Philodendron elegans grows best in medium to bright indirect light (dappled light); place it next to a bright, sunless window.
 Keep it away from direct sunlight to avoid scorching the leaves.

 Make sure that it receives adequate light as insufficient light will result in leggy growth and small-sized pale leaves.
 If the natural lighting is too low, you may grow the plant under grow lights.

-For uniform growth and to prevent unbalanced growth, turn the pot every so often to ensure that the plant receives light on all sides.
+For uniform growth and to prevent unbalanced growth, give the pot a quarter turn every month, to ensure that the plant receives light on all sides.

-Finger-leaf Philodendron requires a humidity of 60-70% to thrive.
+Finger-leaf Philodendron prefers a humidity of 60-70%.
 Low humidity for prolonged periods can result in curled leaves and brown leaf tips and edges.
-To up humidity, set the pot on a wet pebble tray or use a humidifier.
+To upscale humidity, set the pot on a wet pebble tray or use a humidifier.
 Make sure that there is good air flow to prevent fungal diseases.

-Feed your Philodendron elegans every 3-4 weeks in spring and summer with a balanced, water-soluble fertilizer for a lush growth.
+Feed Philodendron elegans with a balanced, water-soluble fertilizer every 3-4 weeks in spring and summer for a lush growth.
 Too much fertilizer may cause a leggy growth and yellow leaves.

 Do not feed in fall and winter as growth is slowed at this time.
 Feeding at this time can cause fertilizer burn and death of the plant.